david2611/isaac_ros_bridge_codelets/depth_img_publisher/README.md

 -----------
 The example application is built upon the basic carter_sim application where the robot navigates its way around an environment autonomously without any other input.
 Goal locations are generated randomly and obstacle avoidance is autonomous.
-All this application does it take the input from the left camera and publish it along a ROS topic.
+All this application does it take the depth image input from the left camera and publish it along a ROS topic.

 For the purpose of this application we simply view the ROS topic output with rqt_image_viewer to confirm this is operating as expected.